cliburn/sta-663-2015-old/pretest.md

 \end{array}
 \\]

-* Some experience using classification and regression methods (e.g. linear, logistic)
-> What is the maximum likelihood loss function for simple logistic regression?
+* What is the maximum likelihood loss function for simple logistic regression?

-* Some exposure to statistical inference in both Bayesian and frequentist frameworks
-> In 10 coin flips, we got [H, H, T, H, H, T, H, H, H, T].
+* In 10 coin flips, we got [H, H, T, H, H, T, H, H, H, T].
 Is this a fair coin in the frequentist framework if we set the type 1 error as 0.05?
 How would you answer this question in the Bayesian framework?